cerozi/djangoCMS/README.md

 # Django CUSTOMER MANAGEMENT SYSTEM

-A customer management system made using 3.2.10 and Python 3.7.6.
-Contains simple CRUD operations, user profiles and permissions.
+A customer management system made using Django 3.2.10 and Python 3.7.6.
+Contains simple CRUD operations, user profiles, permissions and simple django signals features.

 # To run this project...